jnmclarty/blockflow/README.md

 ## Vision

-The world has many scenarios when two or more actors arrange commitments to send sets of one or more cashflows to one and other.
+There are many scenarios when two or more actors arrange commitments to send sets of one or more cashflows to one and other.

 ### Examples